PixelMojo

 In growth marketing, the central question is not "What is our big campaign for this quarter?" but rather, "What is our most important hypothesis to test this week?"
 Growth is achieved through a continuous cycle of rapid, data-driven experimentation.

 The team makes small, calculated bets, running dozens of experiments each quarter using A/B testing tools like Optimizely or Google Optimize.
 They learn quickly, double down on what works, and ruthlessly kill what doesn't.
-This iterative process, as championed by growth thought leaders at platforms like Reforge, allows a growth-driven organization to learn and adapt exponentially faster than its traditionally-minded competitors.
+This iterative process allows a growth-driven organization to learn and adapt exponentially faster than traditionally-minded competitors.

 Acquisition Isn't Enough: Why Retention is the New King of Growth